stephenbates19/nestedcv/README.md

 Nested cross-validation for accurate confidence intervals for prediction error.

-This method was introduced in the paper "Cross-validation: what does it estimate and how well does it do it?” by Stephen Bates, Trevor Hastie, and Robert Tibshirani, available at <https://arxiv.org/abs/2104.00673>.
+This method was introduced in the paper
+ > *Cross-validation: what does it estimate and how well does it do it?* by Stephen Bates, Trevor Hastie, and Robert Tibshirani, available at <https://arxiv.org/abs/2104.00673>.